Zafeer/tdd-refactor-legacy/StringCalculator/README.md

 # String Calculator Kata

-This README documents the approach and steps followed during the String Calculator Kata, focusing on test-driven development (TDD), **learning tests** and iterative refactoring.
+This README documents the approach and steps followed during the String Calculator Kata, focusing on test-driven development (TDD), **learning tests** and iterative refactoring (Incomplete)

 ---